 What is a CRM?

-CRM is a technology that keeps valuable insights and data about the state of a business and the status of every client or customer relationship.
+A CRM is a technology that keeps valuable insights and data about the state of a business and the status of every client or customer relationship.

 A CRM software enables businesses to collect data and improve relationships with existing customers, with the potential to leverage this information to maximise sales and grow their business as a whole.

 However, businesses that operate a CRM tool must recognise the responsibility they have to protect the privacy of data subjects.
 The UK General Data Protection Regulation (UK GDPR) imposes strict regulations on the management of personal and sensitive data within organisations.
-For those who do not comply with UK GDPR regulations, an organisation could face significant fines and penalties
+For those who do not comply with UK GDPR regulations, an organisation could face significant fines and penalties.

 As a result, it is vital that organisations review their internal processes to achieve UK GDPR compliance.
 Luckily, many CRM systems actually have systems in place that align with UK GDPR best practices.